One night in Bangkok, or two months in Tirana? We chose the latter, though maybe we’ll do the former later.

 Because we lived not far from Pazari Ri and everything we needed was in the area, our favourite bakery and deli became Vila Luara, right on the edge of the bazaar.
-We would often forgo cooking at home (for nights on end) because the pre-cooked dinners there were so tasty and affordable and the staff are sweethearts.
+We would often forgo cooking at home (for nights on end) because the pre-cooked dinners there were so tasty and affordable and the staff were sweethearts.

 And although it’s got many crap reviews, mostly due to atrocious service, Sakura Sushi Bar did prepare great Japanese food for us.
 Probably because we were one of three occupied tables during our visit.
 So the service was only poor, not terrible.

 Even the street food was great in Tirana (Try Byrek, a stuffed, salty, flaky bit of heaven).
 We never had any issue filling our bellies in all of Albania.

 Over the course of two months, we tried many a restaurant, and all but two were great.
 There are also many memorable agritourism restaurants (farm-to-table) in and around Tirana.

 Perhaps to offset the possibility of becoming morbidly obese due to the prevalence of all the eateries in Tirana, it is a city of very enticing walkability.
 There are many footpaths and parks.
 Grand Park (Parku I Madh) is quite epic, and a person can easily walk many miles in a day.
-Especially if walking from restaurant to restaurant, finishing the day off in a pub or cafe, which is not hard to do.
+Especially if walking from restaurant to restaurant and finishing the day off in a pub or cafe, which is not hard to do.

 But, lest you now have visions of a pristine paradise dancing around your brain, and can’t wait to apply for citizenship after finishing this post, I should let you know just what the beautiful-but-haggard woman analogy I used in describing Tirana earlier on is all about.